The-cmd-explorer/DontBlockthisPlease/README.md

 ### Games Catalog

 A curated library of browser-friendly games (HTML5, WebGL, iframe wrappers for some remote hosts).
-Popular examples on the site include titles like _Omori Online (unblocked)_, _Deltarune Web_, and Roblox via now\.gg links.
+Popular examples on the site include titles like _Omori Online (online)_, _Deltarune Web_, and Roblox via now\.gg links.

 - 250+ games sorted by category and popularity
 - Daily updates and featured games carousel